 It is important to remember that patients can leave a study at any time, for any reason.
 These include intolerable side effects, or if their condition worsens or is not improving.
 Moreover, many studies in rheumatology include some provision for providing treatment to patients if their condition does not improve, even before the study ends.

 Clinical trials are limited not only to a particular condition, such as rheumatoid arthritis (RA), but also to people who meet carefully defined criteria.
-For example, some trials may only be for RA patients who are taking a specific medication, whereas other trials may exclude patients taking that medication.
+For example, some trials may only be for patients with RA who are taking a specific medication, whereas other trials may exclude patients taking that medication.
 To accurately assess whether a new medication is effective in helping arthritis, many studies enroll only patients who have a certain level of disease activity (e.g., counting the number of joints affected, looking at lab test results, and asking specific questions).
 Clinical trials may also exclude patients with other illnesses that might adversely affect health and interfere with an accurate assessment of the study medicine’s safety.

 The best way to find out about clinical trials in rheumatology is to ask your rheumatologist, who can answer your questions and refer you to appropriate trials.
-Information about clinical trials can also be found on reliable websites, such as www.clinicaltrials.gov.
+Information about clinical trials can also be found on reliable websites, such as clinicaltrials.gov.

 Rheumatologists are specialists in the diagnosis and care of patients with various musculoskeletal disorders.
 A number of rheumatologists also serve as investigators for clinical trials, especially for newer treatments.
-Even those who do not actively participate in clinical trials are familiar with many of the potential risks and benefits of participating in trials.
+Even those who do not actively participate as investigators in clinical trials are familiar with many of the potential risks and benefits of participating in trials.
 You may always talk to your doctor if you have any questions about clinical research.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.